Sentinel-Software-GmbH/CHARON-Server/README.md

 # Building Tools and small How To:

 ### CMAKE:
-For CMAKE use one of the predefined pattern in your build folder as example:
+For CMAKE you have to create a build folder.
+After that you can use one of the predefined pattern in your build folder:

-If you want to build your port in a build folder that is outside your project folder:
+If you want to build a charon port in a build folder that is created outside your project folder:
 ```
 cmake ../uds_server --preset=Windows
 ```
-If you want to build your port in a build folder that is inside your project folder:
+If you want to build a charon port in a build folder that is created inside your project folder:
 ```
 cmake ../ --preset=Windows
 ```

 The command above causes CMake to configure the windows port as debug build.
 Use ninja after configuring CMake to build your desired port.